siddhijain25/RSIDBuildTranslator/README.md

 | -h, --help | Use this flag to retrieve all options and help |
 | -i, --input | The name of the input file, with the path to the file (if required).
 | -o, --output | A name for the output file, with the path where you want to place it (if required).
-| --exclude-ref-alt (default=False)| Use this flag if you would like to exclude printing the ref and alt alleles from the databse to your output file.
+| --exclude-ref-alt | Include this flag in the command if you would like to exclude printing the ref and alt alleles from the databse to your output file.
+The ref and alt alleles are printed by default.

 ### Mode specific options: